Urgent treatment centre at Teddington Memorial Hospital

 The main differences for patients are that bookable appointments are available and the opening hours changed.

-You can still walk in and be given a booked appointment (you can then choose to sit and wait or come back at the appointment time) - a survey in the past two months established that 59.5% of people who attended the previous walk-in centre would accept an appointment rather than stay and wait to be seen
+You can still walk in and be given a booked appointment (you can then choose to sit and wait or come back at the appointment time) - a survey recently established that 59.5% of people who attended the previous walk-in centre would accept an appointment rather than stay and wait to be seen

 Richmond CCG, Hounslow and Richmond Community Healthcare NHS Trust and the Richmond GP Alliance, have worked on developing the service together, with input from stakeholders.